Impact of the Hubble tension on the $r$-$n_s$ contour: Results with current data

-Apart from the uplift of $H_0$, another dramatic change is the shift of the $n_s$-$r$ contour, which is shown in \autoref{fig:ns_r}, specially $n_s$ is shifted close to $n_s=1$ \footnote{It has even been found that if the Hubble tension is fully resolved in such EDE models, it may suggest a Harrison-Zeldovich spectrum (i.e. $n_s=1$).}.
+Apart from the uplift of $H_0$, another dramatic change is the shift of the $n_s$-$r$ contour, which is shown in \autoref{fig:ns_r}, specially $n_s$ is shifted close to $n_s=1$ \footnote{It has even been found that if the Hubble tension is fully resolved in such EDE models, it may suggest a Harrison-Zeldovich spectrum (i.e. $n_s=1$) \cite{Jiang:2022qlj}.}.
 The shift of $n_s$ is a common result of any prerecombination resolution (without modifying the recombination physics) for the Hubble tension \cite{Ye:2021nej}.
 The shift of $n_s$ with respect to $H_0$ can be approximated as \cite{Ye:2021nej,Jiang:2022uyg}:

-The upper limit of $r$ (e.g. $r<0.028$ in AdS-EDE) has been slightly lower than that under the $\Lambda$CDM mode $r<0.330$ (PR4) \footnote{Our results differ slightly from Ref.\cite{Tristram:2021tvh} due to the different CMB data combinations selected and the BAO+SN dataset.} and $r< 0.0352$ (PR4+ACT+SPT) This is mainly because the slight uplifts of $\omega_m$ and $A_s$ in EDE models, compared with $\Lambda$CDM, enhance the lensing spectrum between $200 < \ell < 800$, while a larger lensing spectrum would imply a smaller $r$ \cite{Ye:2022afu}.
+The upper limit of $r$ (e.g. $r<0.028$ in AdS-EDE) has been slightly lower than that under the $\Lambda$CDM model $r<0.330$ (PR4) \footnote{See \autoref{tab:LCDM_constraints} for detailed values.
+Our results differ slightly from Ref.\cite{Tristram:2021tvh} due to the different CMB data combinations selected and the BAO+SN dataset.} and $r< 0.0352$ (PR4+ACT+SPT) This is mainly because the slight uplifts of $\omega_m$ and $A_s$ in EDE models, compared with $\Lambda$CDM, enhance the lensing spectrum between $200 < \ell < 800$. { The constraint on $r$ mainly comes from the observation of the CMB BB spectrum, where the effect of lensing is the main contributor in the present observational range.
+A larger lensing spectrum means a higher contribution, which in other words is smaller $r$ after subtracting this contribution \cite{Ye:2022afu}. }

 In well-known single field slow-roll inflation models, $n_s$ follows \cite{Mukhanov:2013tua,Kallosh:2013hoa,Roest:2013fha,Martin:2013tda}